This is one of the busiest and most important bridges in the United States.

-It’s one of the busiest bridges in all of New York City, and in this post, you’ll discover the ultimate list of facts about Manhattan Bridge, one of the most famous landmarks in New York City.
+In this post, you’ll discover the ultimate list of facts about Manhattan Bridge, one of the most famous bridges in New York City.

 1. What is Manhattan Bridge?